 How can we do that?

-• Low overhead.
-You’re not paying for large, corporate structures, overhead to cover huge TV marketing departments & tours in other states/countries, and inflated salaries.
-It’s just us — a family company with 40 years of Alaska experience, integrity and top credentials.
-More important than booking with a famous company or “celebrity” photographer, what matters most is getting the shots you came for.
+• Low overhead / family business.
+You’re not paying for large, corporate structures, expensive TV ads, marketing departments, inflated salaries, etc. It’s just us — a family company with 40 years of Alaska experience, integrity and community relationships giving you a fantastic, unforgettable tour so you can get the photos of your life!

 3) Why pay for a guide when I know what I want and how to photograph?